angrbrd/hyperledger-fabric-basics/README.md

 ## Overview

-The goal of this tutorial is to show you how to get started writing applications and chaincode (smart contracts) for the Hyperledger Fabric network on your local environment.
+The goal of this tutorial is to show you how to get started writing applications and chaincode (smart contracts) for the [Hyperledger](https://www.hyperledger.org/) Fabric network in your local environment.

 **Note:** These instructions were witten and tested on a Mac.
-If additional tweeks are needed when running on a Windows or a Linux machine, I will try to add them shortly.
+Instructions may vary slightly if you run on a Windows or a Linux machine and I will add clarifications specific to other systems shortly.
 Please stay tuned!

 1. [Prerequisites](#prerequisites)
 2. [Start A Fabric Network](#start-a-fabric-network)